-Scoliosis can result in someone leaning to one side and make their shoulders or waist appear uneven.
+Scoliosis can result in someone leaning to one side and making their shoulders or waist appear uneven.
 Large curves can make the ribs rub against the pelvis, causing pain.
 Very large curves can damage the joints and cause arthritis of the spine.
 In extreme cases, scoliosis can cause lung problems.

 Scoliosis can appear at any age, but it often presents itself from the ages of 10 to 12 years old, or during the teen years.
 However, children of any age (even infants) can have scoliosis.

 There are three categories for the different forms of scoliosis: idiopathic (unknown origin), congenital (birth defect), and neuromuscular (secondary to a neurological or muscular condition).

 Adolescent idiopathic scoliosis is the most common form of scoliosis affecting as many as 4 out of 100 children between the ages of 10 and 18.
 The name for this condition comes from the age of onset (adolescence) and the fact that no single cause has been identified.
 By the age of 10, spinal growth starts to slow; if the child has already developed a significant degree of spinal curvature by this point, the curve may continue to progress into adulthood.